A conveyancer's role

 Property searches serve a purpose in the conveyancing process.
 The buyer's solicitor organises these checks to reveal potential issues with the property.
 These might include planning restrictions, flood risks, and local authority details.

 Local authorities could provide insight into nearby future developments that might affect the property's value.
 Mortgage lenders often require specific searches before releasing a mortgage offer.
-While some searches might seem optional, omitting them could result in unexpected complications.
+While some searches might seem optional, omitting them could result in unexpected complications, for example an environmental search.

 Understanding title deeds and their importance